 Students may bring lunch from home or purchase lunch from our cafeteria.
 The school cafeteria offers daily nutritious lunches for students in all grades.
 Students may also choose to purchase milk separately at lunchtime.
-Free or reduced cost lunch applications are sent home the first week of school and are available at any time throughout the school year.
+Families may seek financial assistance by filling out a federally-sponsored free and reduced lunch application.

-Please contact Food Service Director at 978-526-2049 with any comments or concerns.
+Please contact the Food Service Director at 978-526-2049 with any questions.